fakubwoy/Deepfake_detection/README.md

 pip install -r requirements.txt
 ```

-3. Open and run the `deepfake_detection.ipynb` notebook using Jupyter.
+3. Open and run the `Deepfake_detection.ipynb` notebook using Jupyter.
 The notebook provides detailed steps for using the MTCNN and Inception ResNet models to detect deepfakes.

 ## Dataset